Good Grief Cook

 The Summit Offerings

-What you need to sous vide
+What you need for sous vide cooking

-The overwhelming take-away from the conference is that this type of cooking has indeed trickled down to the home kitchen for a number of good reasons.
-First and foremost, it is affordable.
-I purchased a highly rated immersion circulator for under $115.00 at the conference.
 A large stockpot, some heavy-duty Ziploc bags and a clip (things I already had in my kitchen) complete the tools needed.
 Second, precision cooking insures whatever it is you are making comes out consistently great.
 I can guarantee that my sous vide steak will be cooked to my perfectly juicy 134 degrees or your perfect 130 degrees every time.

 sous vide and seared NY strip